presidio-oss/specif-ai/README.md

 *Automated test case generation workflow*
 </div>

-- **🎯 Strategic Initiative Management**: Create and manage strategic initiatives to align technical work with business goals, enabling better planning and tracking of high-level objectives.
+- **🎯 Strategic Initiative Management**: Revolutionize the way you align strategy with execution.
+Design and manage powerful strategic initiatives that seamlessly connect high-level business goals with on-the-ground execution.
+Bridge the gap between vision and action, ensuring every technical effort directly supports your strategic priorities.
+Enhance your initiatives with external research by adding URLs that provide valuable context and documentation.

 <div align="center">